-The former Casa Trias who welcomes us is one of the haciendas oldest in the city.
+The former Casa Trias who welcomes us is one of the oldest and haciendas oldest in the city.

 Not only.
 Its façade integrates the southeastern limit of the Plaza de Armas, the heart of Chihuahua.